Programme structure

 What employers need to do

-Apprenticeships work as an agreement between United Learning Apprenticeships, the employer, and the apprentice.
+Apprenticeships work as an agreement between United Apprenticeships, the employer, and the apprentice.
 Positive collaboration between the three parties allows the apprentice to gain the best value from their apprenticeship and for the organisation to gain optimal benefits from the apprentice’s work.

 It is the employer’s responsibility to: